 Last week I read about a Japanese robot with a hell of a niche function: It makes lab rats depressed.
 By bullying them.
 Between the robot, my love/hate relationship with Japan, and the giant mirror held up to the face of society, this was too good to pass up.
 Though as I began researching for the comic, things quickly became problematic.

 By itself, this robot, dubbed WR-3, is comical.
 It’s over the top in how convoluted the means to achieve the ends are.
 It’s practically a parody of scientific research.
 But before reading the paper, it had never occurred to me that making animals depressed had to be a thing.
-It wasn’t long after a jaunt through the history of animal models in depression, stress, and anxiety research, that I found myself depressed.
+It wasn’t long after a jaunt through the history of animal models in depression, stress, and anxiety research, that I found myself feeling pretty down.

 Most of the comics on this blog are about two things: Space and Animals.
 I love animals, and animal testing has never sat easy with me.
 I have always begrudgingly accepted it as necessary for possibly life-saving research*, but nonetheless it bugs me.